-Students may initiate an examination in the CLEP Program by contacting the Coordinator of Testing in the Advising, Counseling, and Testing Services (ACTS).
+Students may initiate an examination in the CLEP Program by contacting Testing Services.
 CLEP examinations are computer based and test results are provided immediately upon completion of the exam.
 Scores will be sent to both the Registrar's Office and the student.
 If performance is equated as a 'C' grade or better, the Registrar will record the credit.
 Some courses may require additional evaluations, such as an essay exam.